um-grex/grex-docs/content/english/storage/data-sharing.md

 ## Linux ACLs
 ---

-On most of modern Linux filesystems (such as Lustre FS serving Grex's __/project__), it is possible to use Linux access control lists (ACLs).
-ACLs offer more fine-grained control over access than UNIX groups, because they decouple "ownership" of a file from "access rights" to it.
-It is, for example, possible to give access to more than one user or group, without changing ownership.
-This makes ACLs more flexible and thus preferred way to organize data sharing.
+On most modern Linux filesystems, such as Lustre FS used for Grex’s __/project__ , Linux Access Control Lists (ACLs) provide more fine-grained access control than traditional UNIX groups.
+ACLs allow flexible permissions by decoupling file ownership from access rights, enabling access control for multiple users or groups without changing file ownership.
+This flexibility makes ACLs the preferred method for organizing data sharing.

-The Alliance's [Sharing Data](https://docs.alliancecan.ca/wiki/Sharing_data "Sharing data") documentation describes how to use ACLs for data sharing, and Grex has a similar hierarchical structure of the __/project__ filesystem. __/home__ on Grex is an NFSv4 and has its own syntax of ACLs.
-Generally, we assume that it is the __/project__ where the data would be shared, and __/home__ is per-user and private.
+The Alliance’s [Sharing Data](https://docs.alliancecan.ca/wiki/Sharing_data "Sharing data")a documentation describes using ACLs, and Grex’s /project filesystem has a similar hierarchical structure.
+Grex’s __/home__ uses a NFSv4 FS, which has its own ACL syntax, not compatible with Linux ACLs.
+Generally, data sharing is recommended under __/project__, while $HOME remains private to each user.

-There are two commands to manipulate Linux ACLs on files and directories: ```getfacl``` to display the current ACL settings on a filesystem object, and ```setfacl``` to modify the settings.
-The modes of the access are similar to the symbolic codes of ```chmod```, that is ```r```, ```w``` and ```X```` stand for read, write and execute access.
+Two main commands control ACLs on files and directories:

+ * ```getfacl```: displays the current ACL settings
+ * ```setfacl```: modifies ACL settings

+The access modes are similar to ```chmod```'s symbolic codes:

+ * ```r``` for read
+ * ```w``` for write
+ * ```X``` for execute/search permissions on directories

-Because ACLs are not tied to ownership of the file, they can be used to give access to any individual user, many individual users, and one or more UNIX groups.
-To share a file and a directory under __/project__ :
+Since ACLs are independent of file ownership, they allow setting permissions for individual users, multiple users, group or multiple groups.
+For example, to share a file or directory under __/project__:

 {{< highlight bash >}}
 # share a single file for full access